labstreaminglayer/App-LabRecorder/README.md

 ### Windows

+The Windows archives ship with nearly all required dependencies.
+If you have not already installed it via another program, you may need to install the [Visual C++ Runtime Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

-The Windows archives ship with all required dependencies.
-If you suspect you are missing a dependency, try running [Dependencies.exe](https://github.com/lucasg/Dependencies/releases) then navigating to the LabRecorder.exe.
+If you suspect you are missing a dependency, try running [DependenciesGui.exe](https://github.com/lucasg/Dependencies/releases) then navigating to the LabRecorder.exe.
 It's important to launch Dependencies.exe from the same environment that you would use to launch this application: if you launch this application by double-clicking the executable in Windows' finder then do the same on the Dependencies.exe icon; if you launch this application in a Terminal window, then use that same Terminal to launch Dependencies.

 ### MacOS